52North/pubopen/scope.md

 * start collaborations with other researchers.
 * ...

 The most crucial question is what part of the code should be published.
-Publish reusable partitions / core libraries / abstract functionality, instead of "solution" to your own problem.
+Publish reusable partitions / core libraries / abstract functionality, instead of the "solution" to your own problem.
 The solution to your problem is of course still integrated in the code, but as one of potentially many applications.
-This allows other to re-use your code, contribute to improve it, and you to take advantage of their improvements.
+This allows others to re-use your code and contribute to improve it, and you to take advantage of their improvements.

 If possible, you should not start a new project at all but identify an existing solution, framework or community and contribute your new work to it.
 If you have a valid contribution and can maintain it for some time, any community will welcome you with open arms.

-The guides in this book apply to different degrees both to very small projects, such as a new algorithm for a specific problem in biochemistry, to large ones, such as a new cloud-based communication framework for the next generation of internet of things sensor nodes.
+The guides in this book apply both to very small projects, such as a new algorithm for a specific problem in biochemistry, and to large ones, such as a new cloud-based communication framework for the next generation of internet of things sensor nodes.

 <i class="octicon octicon-comment-discussion"></i> This is an opinionated view.
-What are your experiences?
+What is your experience?
 Get in touch and contribute!</p>

 **Further resources**
 * https://wiki.52north.org/bin/view/Documentation/BestPracticeOpenSourceForUniversityResearchers